pseudo-windows/lxde/README.md

-# GUI Drafts
+# LXDE
-Drafts for a GUI
+The LXDE environment for PSW.